-He founded and leads the Advanced Human Factors Evaluator for Attentional Demand (AHEAD) consortium, an academic-industry partnership aimed at developing the next generation of driver attention measurement tools, and the Advanced Vehicle Technology (AVT) consortium, an academic-industry partnership focused on developing an understanding of driver use of vehicle technologies including production level automated driving systems.
-Dr. Reimer’s team also works with other researchers at Massachusetts Institute of Technology to apply methods and knowledge in other domains affecting older adults.
+He founded and leads three academic-industry partnerships: the Advanced Human Factors Evaluator for Attentional Demand (AHEAD) consortium, aimed at developing the next generation of driver attention measurement tools; the Advanced Vehicle Technology (AVT) consortium, focused on developing an understanding of driver use of emerging vehicle technologies including production level automated driving systems; and the Clear Information Presentation (Clear-IP) consortium, that is exploring the impact of typographical and other design characteristics on usability (color, display conditions etc.) in glance based environments.

-He collaborates with industries worldwide on the topic of driver safety.
+He collaborates with industries worldwide on the topic of driver safety and other human factors related topics.
 In addition to his work with students at MIT, he speaks frequently on the topic of driver distraction and vehicle automation.
 In February 2016, he hosted a conversation with Mark Rosekind, Administrator, National Highway Traffic Safety Administration, titled “The Present and Future of Automated Driving: Technology, Policy, and the Human Factor.”
 Dr. Reimer has provided several keynote addresses on the topics of driver attention and vehicle automation and is regularly a featured speaker at conferences, symposiums, industry events and academic venues.

 His research has been featured in the press including the Wall Street Journal, New York Times, USA Today, NBC News, Reuters, The Associated Press, Wired, Gizmodo, MIT Technology Review, Discovery Channel, BBC Horizon, Fast Company, The Boston Globe and Science News, among others.
 A Boston Globe Magazine First Person article “MIT AgeLab scientist Bryan Reimer on the perils of driver distraction” provided his views on automotive safety research.
 Science Careers featured Dr. Reimer in a Career Profile, “Focus on Aging: Engineering Safer Drivers”.
 A BBC Horizon documentary, “Surviving a Car Crash,” focused on his work as a key innovation in the future of automotive safety.